whoismezero/raspidmx/pngview/README.md

 Utility to display a PNG image on the Raspberry Pi screen using the Dispmanx windowing system.
 Press Esc key to exit.
 Use 'w', 's', 'a' and 'd' keys to move the image on screen.
 Use '+' and '-' keys to change the number of pixels the image moves (default is 1).

+If in non-interactive mode (-n): Set a timeout=0 "-t 0" to run infinitelly or different to 0 to run for a certain time, e.g: "-t 3000" to run for 3 seconds.

     Usage: pngview [-b <RGBA>] [-d <number>] [-l <layer>] [-x <offset>] [-y <offset>] <file.png>

     -b - set background colour 16 bit RGBA